 Emotional abuse is to continuously or repeatedly make someone feel bad, intimidated or frightened.
 This can be through many forms such as controlling, criticising or threatening behaviour.

 Psychological abuse can be verbal and non-verbal.
 The abuse is often used to chip away the confidence and independence of victims.

 Coercive control is the persistent and deliberate pattern of abusive and controlling behaviour over a period of time, designed to achieve isolation, threats and deprivation.

 Domestic abuse can also include honour based violence and forced marriage.

 Impact of Domestic Abuse

+Our Leading Lights accredited Domestic Abuse Team provide support, risk assessments, safety planning and reassurance in a non-judgmental way.
+Our caseworkers can work with other agencies across the area to provide the highest quality of support for individuals.
 We can help you consider your options and come up with any safety plans and support you need for you and your family.
 We understand it can be difficult to reach out for help, and that’s why whatever you decide to do, we will support you through your journey.

 “I have been battling for two years to be heard and one call from my caseworker and I felt people actually wanted to help me.
 I felt listened to.
 I had so much help for both me and my daughter – it was unbelievable”.